As an Amazon Associate, I earn from qualifying purchases.

 1. I babysit and he won’t be old enough for honey till December.
 What would you recommend as an alternative?
 He’s already getting a cough with the change in weather here.

 2. Been so sick and needed something to help settle my stomach and be okay on my throat.
 I found these to be good for accomplishing both.
-I did black tea and frozen mango.
-It did the trick!
-Keep up the healthy in disguise recipes.5 stars
+I did black tea and frozen mango.5 stars

 3. This sounds great – but I’m still happy that I do NOT have a sore throat a week before Christmas; I’m willing to wait to try this recipe.